 I started this blog as a way to remember.
 To remember the stories, frugal food traditions and fading heritage of my own grandmother, and those of the women and wonderful cooks who’s recipes, knowledge and skills we are all slowly forgetting.
 Because the sad truth of it is, local food traditions – the food our grandmothers cooked – is on the verge of being lost forever.

+But why does it matter?
 These days, food in the West is more abundant, affordable and accessible than ever before.
 We expect food to land in our supermarket aisles whatever the season, with little idea where it came from or the effort it took to get there.
-And that I suppose is where the problem lies.
-As our food systems work harder and harder to produce more and more food in ever larger factories, we’ve lost touch with what we eat, how it was produced and how it came to our table.
+No longer do we need to worry about jointing a chicken or chopping a carrot or even making a meal, because it’s already done for us, neatly packaged and ready to go.
+We’ve lost touch with what we eat, how it was produced and how it came to our table.
 Our food has lost the precious value it once had.

 You could argue that this system works.
 We have more time, more spending money and more choice than ever before, meat is no longer a rare luxury and fewer people go hungry.
 But as our food systems work harder to produce ever more food in ever larger factories at ever cheaper prices, with it too have come a whole bunch of environmental, societal and ethical issues that, in fact, point to the opposite.
 Eroding soils and diminishing rainforests, the rise in obesity and diet-related disease, the questionable humanity of factory-farmed animals, just for starters…

 The amount of food we waste – one-third of all food produced – is another fine example of a food system in disrepair.
 One that relates directly to our own disconnect with food, where it comes from and how it impacts our health and the planet.
 With bread so cheap, why find ways to use it up?
 Why bother turning sour milk into cheese, if you can buy it ready-made?
 What’s the use in offal, if you can eat the rib-eye?